lumi-openlcoud/opencloud-docs/zh/implementation/en-installation-and-configuration.md

 Set a scene as follows:

-1. Open Aqara App, click "Device List" to go to "Scene".
+1.Open Aqara App, click "Device List" to go to "Scene".

-2. Click "+" in the top right corner, select to use system default scene or add a custom scene.
+2.Click "+" in the top right corner, select to use system default scene or add a custom scene.

 - Default scene (Get up, Get home, Leave home, Sleep): Select any default scene and then enter "Edit Scene" page.
 On the page, there are relevant default actions, you may delete actions you don't need and add actions you need.
 - Custom scene: Click "Add Custom Scene" at the bottom of the page, enter "Scene Name", click "+" behind the action to add the action.

-3. After adding the action, click "Try" in the top right corner for confirmation of the set effect.
+3.After adding the action, click "Try" in the top right corner for confirmation of the set effect.

-4. Click "Save" to complete the setting.
+4.Click "Save" to complete the setting.
 The name of the scene saved is displayed on the page of "Scene" and the icon of the scene saved is displayed in the control item on the "Home Page".

-5. There are two ways to execute a scene:
+5.There are two ways to execute a scene:

 - On "Scene" page, click "Execute Once" button behind the scene to be executed.
 - In the control item on the "Home Page", click the icon of the scene to be executed.

-6. Delete a scene.
+6.Delete a scene.
 On scene page, click the scene to be deleted and then click "detele" in the top right corner of the "Edit Scene" page.

 > Note:
 >